 - Downloads images and save them to an accessible location

 - Browse/set images as wallpapers from inside the app

 Pretty solid feature set, overall.

 You can install BingWall on Ubuntu 16.04 LTS and above from the Snap Store by clicking this button:

 Alternatively, to install BingWall on Ubuntu from the command line, run:

 sudo snap install bing-wall

-Once installed, launch BingWall to start enjoying the various images of the day picked by the search engine and effortlessly set them as your desktop wallpaper.
+Once installed, launch BingWall to sift through most recent Bing images of the day from your preferred search engine country, and click on the monitor section to make them your new desktop wallpaper.